Stellar obliquities in exoplanetary systems: Processes that influence obliquities

 One way to test the secular cycle hypothesis, in particular, is to search for companions capable of driving Kozai-Lidov cycles.
 A prime example is the HD\,80606 double star system with its highly eccentric warm Jupiter \citep{Naef+2001} on an oblique orbit \citep{Winn+2009_HD80606,Hebrard+2010}.
 This planet may be in the midst of high-eccentricity tidal migration \cite{WuMurray2003}.
 The Friends of Hot Jupiters survey \citep{Knutson+2014,Ngo+2015,Piskorz+2015,Bryan+2016,Ngo+2016} found that most hot Jupiters lack a stellar companion capable of driving Kozai-Lidov oscillations --- but also that many hot Jupiters do have potentially suitable planetary companions.
 Time-series astrometry from the Gaia mission will probe whether these companions have sufficiently high mutual inclinations.
 Using the currently available Gaia data, several groups have found correlations between the orbital orientation of a planet and the orbital orientation of a stellar companion \citep{Dupuy2022,BehmardDaiHoward2022,Christian+2022}.
 Future Gaia data releases are expected to significantly improve our understanding of companionship and mutual orbital inclinations.

 Searching for wide-orbiting companions to hot Jupiters can also shed light on the tidal realignment hypothesis.
-A mutually inclined companion can continue to drive secular cycles and prevent the HJ from tidally realigning its star \citep{Becker+2017}.
-However, the companion must be nearby and massive enough to overcome the spin-orbit coupling arising from stellar oblateness \citep{LaiAndersonPu2018}, i.e., a giant planet companion interior to $\sim$1~au.
-The majority of known companions are too far away or too low in mass to prevent tidal realignment (Figure~\ref{fig:hotjupiter_coupling}).
-Qatar-2, HAT-P-13, WASP-41, and WASP-47 are currently known systems with an aligned hot Jupiter and a companion capable of preventing tidal realignment.
+A mutually inclined companion can continue to drive secular cycles \citep{Becker+2017} or, with sufficient tidal dissipation, drive the hot Jupiter to a mutually inclined equilibrium known as a Cassini state \citep{correira2015}.
+However, the mutually inclined companion must be nearby and massive enough to compete with the spin-orbit coupling arising from stellar oblateness \citep{LaiAndersonPu2018}, i.e., a giant planet companion interior to $\sim$1~au.
+The majority of known companions are too far away or too low in mass to compete with the stellar oblateness coupling (Figure~\ref{fig:hotjupiter_coupling}).
+Qatar-2, HAT-P-13, WASP-41, and WASP-47 are currently known systems with an aligned hot Jupiter and a nearby, massive companion; the mutual inclinations of the companions for these systems must be small.